Skip to main content

 1. Sign in to Glean in the browser (via SSO or other configured auth).

-3. Find sources like Slack (RTS) or GitHub and click Connect / Authorize.
+3. Find sources such as Slack (RTS) or GitHub and click Connect or Authorize.

-4. Complete the OAuth consent flow with the provider.
+4. Complete the OAuth consent flow with for the selected data source provider.

 Why this is preferred